olexatourko/open-tech-pay/README.md

 ## Open Pay
 A web application for sharing local tech industry compensation.
-The key project goal is to close the pay information gap by providing detailed data for a specific region.

- This project aims to freely provide compensation data to students, employees, and employers in the local tech industry so they can make informed career and hiring decisions.
+It aims to freely provide compensation data to students, employees, and employers in the local tech industry so they can make informed career and hiring decisions.

 ### Key Project Features